javatask/javatask-articles/clqxy0tty000009jq8idyhfm5.md

 This article has a steam engine on its cover because steam and latte electric engines changed the world.
 The same is happening with AI, specifically with AI Agents.

 According to [LangChain](https://python.langchain.com/docs/modules/agents/concepts): "The core idea of (AI) agents is to use a language model to choose a sequence of actions.
 In chains, a sequence of actions is hardcoded (in code).
-In agents, a language model is used as a reasoning engine to determine which actions to take and which order."
+In agents, a language model is used as a reasoning engine to determine which actions to take and in which order."

 So GenAI becomes the "brain", an orchestrator of tools you may use to achieve a given goal or react to the situation.
 This agent can work 24/7, process enormous amounts of data and be "objective".
 One type of such agent [Gartner call "**Machine Customers**".](https://www.gartner.com/en/articles/machine-customers-will-decide-who-gets-their-trillion-dollar-business-is-it-you)